Niketkumardheeryan/ML-CaPsule/ML_Capsule_Cross_Platform_App/README.md

-﻿# ML-CaPsule Cross Platform App
+## ML-CaPsule Cross Platform App

-A basic cross-platform mobile application for the ML-CaPsule repository.
+A Flutter cross-platform mobile application for the ML-CaPsule repository.

 This app gives users a mobile-first overview of ML-CaPsule, its learning approach, major machine learning topics, and sample project areas.